jopemachine/awesome-stars/README.md

 - [oliver-moran/jimp](https://github.com/oliver-moran/jimp) - An image processing library written entirely in JavaScript for Node, with zero external or native dependencies.
 - [kevva/npm-user-packages](https://github.com/kevva/npm-user-packages) - Get packages by a npm user
 - [cutenode/good-first-issue](https://github.com/cutenode/good-first-issue) - 🖥 CLI for finding good first issues
+- [notion-enhancer/notion-enhancer](https://github.com/notion-enhancer/notion-enhancer) - an enhancer/customiser for the all-in-one productivity workspace notion.so
 - [lowlighter/metrics](https://github.com/lowlighter/metrics) - 📊 An infographics generator with 30+ plugins and 300+ options to display stats about your GitHub account and render them as SVG, Markdown, PDF or JSON!
 - [sindresorhus/one-thing](https://github.com/sindresorhus/one-thing) - Set the text for the One Thing app
 - [jamiebuilds/the-super-tiny-compiler](https://github.com/jamiebuilds/the-super-tiny-compiler) - :snowman: Possibly the smallest compiler ever